 This discussion and analysis of our financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect our reported assets and liabilities, revenues and expenses and other financial information.
 Actual results may differ significantly from these estimates, and our reported financial condition and results of operations could vary under different assumptions and conditions.
-In addition, our reported financial condition and results of operations could vary due to a change in the application of a particular accounting standard.
+In addition, our reported financial condition and results of operations of a particular accounting standard.